LinuxForHealth/FHIR/docs/src/pages/guides/FHIRServerUsersGuide.md

 }
 ```

-For the Import Operation, the polled status includes an indication of `$import` and the location of the OperationOutcome NDJsons and the corresponding failure and success counts.
+For the Import Operation, the polled status includes an indication of `$import` and the location of the OperationOutcome NDJSON files and the corresponding failure and success counts.

 Note, the deletion of an a job is split into two phases, ACCEPTED (202) response and DELETED (204).
 202 is returned until the operation is stopped or removed, and then 204.